Regions Financial (NYSE:RF) PT Raised to $18.00

-Regions Financial (NYSE:RF) had its price target lifted by stock analysts at Barclays from $14.00 to $18.00 in a research report issued on Monday, The Fly reports.
-The firm currently has an “underweight” rating on the bank’s stock.
-Barclays‘s price objective would suggest a potential upside of 11.66% from the company’s current price.
+Regions Financial (NYSE:RF) had its price target hoisted by Deutsche Bank Aktiengesellschaft from $13.50 to $18.00 in a report released on Wednesday, The Fly reports.
+The brokerage currently has a “hold” rating on the bank’s stock.
+Deutsche Bank Aktiengesellschaft’s target price suggests a potential upside of 1.93% from the company’s current price.

-Several other brokerages have also issued reports on RF.
-Truist raised Regions Financial to a “buy” rating in a research report on Thursday, September 17th.
-Raymond James raised their target price on Regions Financial from $14.00 to $15.00 and gave the company a “strong-buy” rating in a research report on Wednesday, October 21st.
-Evercore ISI raised Regions Financial from an “in-line” rating to an “outperform” rating and set a $18.00 target price for the company in a research report on Monday, December 7th.
-Morgan Stanley raised Regions Financial from an “equal weight” rating to an “overweight” rating and set a $22.00 price objective for the company in a report on Monday, November 30th.
-Finally, TheStreet raised Regions Financial from a “c” rating to a “b” rating in a report on Tuesday, October 20th.
-One research analyst has rated the stock with a sell rating, nine have given a hold rating, thirteen have given a buy rating and two have given a strong buy rating to the company.
-The stock currently has an average rating of “Buy” and a consensus price target of $14.35.
+RF has been the subject of a number of other research reports.
+TheStreet upgraded Regions Financial from a “c” rating to a “b” rating in a report on Tuesday, October 20th.
+BidaskClub upgraded Regions Financial from a “hold” rating to a “buy” rating in a report on Monday, December 28th.
+Morgan Stanley upgraded Regions Financial from an “equal weight” rating to an “overweight” rating and set a $22.00 price target for the company in a report on Monday, November 30th.
+Barclays lifted their price target on Regions Financial from $14.00 to $18.00 and gave the stock an “underweight” rating in a report on Monday.
+Finally, Credit Suisse Group lifted their price target on Regions Financial from $14.00 to $17.00 and gave the stock a “neutral” rating in a report on Friday, December 11th.
+One research analyst has rated the stock with a sell rating, eleven have given a hold rating, thirteen have issued a buy rating and one has given a strong buy rating to the company.
+The company presently has a consensus rating of “Buy” and a consensus price target of $14.90.

-In other Regions Financial news, EVP David R. Keenan sold 27,000 shares of the firm’s stock in a transaction dated Tuesday, November 17th.
-The stock was sold at an average price of $15.52, for a total value of $419,040.00.
-Following the completion of the transaction, the executive vice president now owns 21,725 shares in the company, valued at approximately $337,172.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-0.47% of the stock is owned by company insiders.
+In other Regions Financial news, EVP David R. Keenan sold 27,000 shares of the company’s stock in a transaction on Tuesday, November 17th.
+The shares were sold at an average price of $15.52, for a total transaction of $419,040.00.
+Following the sale, the executive vice president now owns 21,725 shares of the company’s stock, valued at $337,172.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Insiders own 0.47% of the company’s stock.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-State Street Corp boosted its position in shares of Regions Financial by 1.0% during the 3rd quarter.
-State Street Corp now owns 53,796,150 shares of the bank’s stock valued at $628,371,000 after acquiring an additional 536,793 shares during the last quarter.
-JPMorgan Chase & Co. boosted its position in shares of Regions Financial by 9.0% during the 3rd quarter.
-JPMorgan Chase & Co. now owns 22,593,612 shares of the bank’s stock valued at $256,889,000 after acquiring an additional 1,860,931 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its position in shares of Regions Financial by 5.8% during the 3rd quarter.
-Charles Schwab Investment Management Inc. now owns 12,153,347 shares of the bank’s stock valued at $140,129,000 after acquiring an additional 662,349 shares during the last quarter.
-Thornburg Investment Management Inc. boosted its position in shares of Regions Financial by 18.4% during the 3rd quarter.
-Thornburg Investment Management Inc. now owns 11,824,529 shares of the bank’s stock valued at $136,337,000 after acquiring an additional 1,838,529 shares during the last quarter.
-Finally, Prudential PLC boosted its position in shares of Regions Financial by 0.4% during the 3rd quarter.
-Prudential PLC now owns 7,584,498 shares of the bank’s stock valued at $87,449,000 after acquiring an additional 29,545 shares during the last quarter.
-Hedge funds and other institutional investors own 73.35% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of the business.
+Western Wealth Management LLC boosted its position in Regions Financial by 4.5% during the third quarter.
+Western Wealth Management LLC now owns 20,924 shares of the bank’s stock valued at $241,000 after acquiring an additional 896 shares during the last quarter.
+Patten & Patten Inc. TN boosted its position in shares of Regions Financial by 1.1% during the 3rd quarter.
+Patten & Patten Inc. TN now owns 94,099 shares of the bank’s stock worth $1,085,000 after purchasing an additional 1,003 shares in the last quarter.
+FinTrust Capital Advisors LLC boosted its position in shares of Regions Financial by 35.5% during the 3rd quarter.
+FinTrust Capital Advisors LLC now owns 3,981 shares of the bank’s stock worth $46,000 after purchasing an additional 1,043 shares in the last quarter.
+Ballentine Partners LLC boosted its position in shares of Regions Financial by 8.6% during the 3rd quarter.
+Ballentine Partners LLC now owns 14,013 shares of the bank’s stock worth $162,000 after purchasing an additional 1,106 shares in the last quarter.
+Finally, IFP Advisors Inc boosted its position in shares of Regions Financial by 14.3% during the 3rd quarter.
+IFP Advisors Inc now owns 8,984 shares of the bank’s stock worth $104,000 after purchasing an additional 1,122 shares in the last quarter.
+73.35% of the stock is currently owned by institutional investors and hedge funds.

 Regions Financial Corporation, a financial holding company, provides banking and bank-related services to individual and corporate customers.
 It operates through three segments: Corporate Bank, Consumer Bank, and Wealth Management.
 The Corporate Bank segment offers commercial banking services, such as commercial and industrial, commercial real estate, and investor real estate lending; equipment lease financing; deposit products; and securities underwriting and placement, loan syndication and placement, foreign exchange, derivatives, merger and acquisition, and other advisory services.